cirosantilli/latex-submodule/readme.md

 for a new project, consider using the latex template located in: https://github.com/cirosantilli/latex-template/tree/1.1 directly.

+# warning: data loss

+all output and auxiliary files are put in the output dirs specified in the makefile.

+**DO NOT PUT ANYTHING VALUABLE INSIDE THOSE DIRS**, since `make clean` will wipe them out!!!

 # rationale

 the advantage of this submodule is obvious: centralizing all shared file developement in one place.